 It is for pressure balancing among bedrooms and the rest of the home.
 It is also commonly known as crossover ducts.
 Install ducted returns, or an aggregate of ducted returns, transfer grilles, jump ducts.
 Door undercuts in bedrooms to provide pressure balancing between bedrooms and the rest of the residence with ducted heating and cooling systems by granting a path for room air to return to a central air handler through improving the volume of conditioned air circulating in the room.

-A supply and return air vent for a perfectly pressure-balanced system are necessary for each room.
+A supply and return air vent for a perfectly pressure-balanced system is necessary for each room.
 But it is very costly and can generate a network of ducts in the attic.
 So its alternative is a ceiling register in rooms with a closable door, like bedrooms.
 It is a “jump duct.” also sometimes termed a “jumper duct.”

 The secondary problem is that sound also travels by a jump duct and transfer grille, so privacy within the room is somewhat decreased.
 However, energy efficiency for the heating and air conditioning system is enhanced.
 It is helpful to reduce the occurrence of hotter or cooler rooms than the rest of the home.